 Do you need another excuse to travel?
-Not only does traveling allow us to make memories, gain experiences, and recharge, but it can also benefit your career.
+Probably, not.
+But just in case, traveling allow us to make memories, gain experiences, and recharge, but it can also benefit your career.

 It’s true!
-Traveling can teach you many great skills applicable to everyday life, including in-demand job skills.
+Traveling can teach you many great skills applicable to everyday life, including many in-demand job skills.
+Imagine returning to work not only refreshed, but also better able to do your job.

 So pack your bags, grab your passport, and get ready to learn these 15 essential job skills that will take your professional life to the next level.